oehrasa/Oehrasa-Bookies-Addon/README.md

 ## Dependencies

+**You might need to install these mod**.
-Tested successfully with these mods, but other might work as well.
+Tested successfully with these versions, but other mods might work as well.
-<font color="turquoise">Switch the branch repo if You want to see the other version config</font>
+<font colour="turquoise">Switch the branch repo if You want to see the other version config</font>

+- meteor-client-1.21.4-42.jar (Required!)
-- baritone-api-fabric-1.13.1.jar
+- baritone-api-fabric-1.13.1.jar (Required!)
-- BepHax-0.4.4.0.jar
+- BepHax-0.4.4.0.jar (Optional)
-- meteor-client-1.21.4-42.jar
-- client_maps-1.3.2+1.21.4.jar (Not compatible with ev-mod vice versa)
 - map-in-slot-3.3.0.jar (Recommended for Mapart-Namer module)
+- client_maps-1.3.2+1.21.4.jar (Recommended for Mapart-Namer module)

+> client_maps is compatible with ev-mod vice versa.
+>
+>AnarchyMod is not compatible with the addon.

 ## Features